brizinger/WattMeter-for-nvidia-GPU/README.md

 In some cases windows may block the batch file so you should go in Properties and check Unblock.

 I hope you like it!

+Note.2: This script does not measure the power draw of the whole PC but only the GPU and is just a simple replacement of a physical wattmeter.
+For exact measurement of the PC you are better off using a physical device.